July 5, 2023

 20. What potential roadblocks may keep you from achieving your top priorities, goals, and business outcomes?

-Sales discovery questions to ask for understanding the buying process
+Sales discovery questions to ask to understand the buying process

 Understanding your prospect’s current buying process is the first step in gently directing them towards a better one.